 Where DCJ is unable to negotiate a reasonable repayment arrangement, it will escalate the arrears recovery process.
 Depending on the circumstances, DCJ may apply to the NSW Civil and Administrative Tribunal for a Specific Performance Order, or an order to terminate the tenancy.

 Tenants who are required to pay a rental bond

 Where a tenant is required to pay a rental bond DCJ will provide the tenant with details of the bond at sign up or when the bond is applied during the tenancy.
 Missed bond payments will be managed in the same way that DCJ staff currently manage other tenancy charges that are owed by the tenant.
 For more information on rental bonds go to the Rental Bonds Policy.

 Specific Performance Orders

 A Specific Performance Order requires a tenant to correct a breach of their tenancy agreement.
 It is an order granted by the NSW Civil and Administrative Tribunal under Section 187 of the Residential Tenancies Act 2010.
-For information on when FACS will apply for a Specific Performance Order, go to Dealing with a breach of the tenancy agreement under the During a Tenancy Policy.
+For information on when DCJ will apply for a Specific Performance Order, go to Dealing with a breach of the tenancy agreement under the During a Tenancy Policy.